What is a Puppy Mill?

 I wanted a pug so bad and begged my parents.
 We would stroll through pet shops and look at all the puppies.

 One day my mother and I walked into a pet shop that was in the mall.
-There was one pug that had just been brought in.
+There was one pug that had just arrived.
 Of coarse we asked if we could play with him.
-We played and I begged to get him.
+We played and I begged my mom and dad to get him.

 Finally they said yes!

 We asked all about where he came from and the shop owner said he came from a nice Amish breeder with last name Yoder.
-I thought, “Wow, he must have had a nice family.”
+I thought, “Wow, he must have had a nice family on a farm.”
 On the papers, it said his mom was China Doll.
 I thought this all sounded like a reputable breeder.